-Baker’s note: This is a post by Joan Otto, the “community manager” here at Man Vs. Debt.
+Baker’s note: This is a post by Joan Concilio, the “community manager” here at Man Vs. Debt.
 Expect to hear from her more and more in the coming weeks!

 Hey, it’s Joan!
 Hi again.
 So in my introductory post here on Man Vs. Debt, I shared with you the cold, hard truth about our financial picture.
 (It wasn’t pretty.)